Linda Carruthers, RDN

 Diabetes Education, Nutrition

 Speaking of HealthAdvice for safe and healthy grillingJune 30, 2015

-As far as nutrition goes, cauliflower is high in vitamin C and is a good source of folate.
-It’s fat free and cholesterol free and is also very low in sodium content.
+As far as nutrition goes, cauliflower is high in vitamin C and a good source of folate.
+It’s fat free and cholesterol free and also is low in sodium content.
 Additionally, cauliflower contains only 25 calories in 1/6 of a medium head.
 This portion size also contains 2 grams of dietary fiber and only 5 grams of carbohydrate.

 Cauliflower is a member of the cruciferous vegetable family along with Brussels sprouts, cabbage, broccoli, collard greens, kale, kohlrabi, rutabaga, turnips and bok choy.
 These vegetables possess a compound that has a strong, distinct odor that many people find unappealing, but they also can offer health benefits that may reduce the risk of various types of cancer.